 - Baby shampoo is an inexpensive and ophthalmologist-recommended product for washing eyelids and the area around the eyes.
-These 'tear-free' soaps are often recommended to people prone to styles, chalazia and blepharitis for washing their eyes.
+These 'tear-free' soaps are often recommended to people prone to styes, chalazia and blepharitis for washing their eyes.

 - Whatever eye makeup remover you use, avoid getting it in your eyes.

 - Thoroughly rinse any remover off your eyelids.

 - Brush a clean cotton swab along the base of the eyelashes to remove all makeup remnants.